unt-libraries/untl-metadata-documentation/docs/guides/system-qsg.rst

 Above the list, there is a search box, if you are looking for a specific title, identifier, etc. in a collection.
 You can also sort the list of items by creation date or upload date or use the radio buttons to change how many records display on each page.

-.. note:

 For an outline of the various features and options that display on the Dashboard, see :doc:`Using the UNTL Editing System <technical/navigation>`.

 Once you find a record that you want to look at or edit in the list, you can click on the thumbnail or title to open the summary page or click the "Edit" button to jump directly to the edit screen.